 Step 14: Check The Design Rules

 There is an integrated Design Rule Check (DRC) that will ensure that the board you design is following all rules and has no errors.
 However, do not disappoint if a lot of common mistakes are found, instead try to resolve them.
 It is completely normal to encounter many mistakes on the DRC check.

-Some of the common mistakes that you can encounter are mainly related to distance, clearance, sizes, and shape.
-We will reveal some of the common tabs that you will have to fulfill in order for a proper DRC check execution:
+Some of the common mistakes that you can encounter are mainly related to distance, clearance, size, and shape.
+We will reveal some of the common tabs that you will have to fulfill for a proper DRC check execution:

 - Clearance - This prompt provides the software with information regarding the room you want between the different types of electrical connections on the board.

 - Distance - This is the distance from any routing to the very edge of the printed circuit board.